gnodi/danf/README.md

 If you want to contribute, here is a not limited list of how to do:

-- Fork the project on [github](https://github.com/gnodi/danf) and improve framework's features, documentation, ...
+- Fork the project on [github](https://github.com/gnodi/danf) and improve features, documentation, ...
 - Code your own module.
 In Danf, an application is a **danf module** and conversely.
 This way you can easily share your modules with other people simply using [npm](https://www.npmjs.com/).
 - Participate to the community in asking questions in the issues or on stack overflow.